03

 Learning through examples

 One of the first things I wanted to do when I started this project was to not just show you the things I made, but to reveal how I made them, and what my thought process was.
-This is where Sketch Breakdowns come in.
+This is where Shader Breakdowns come in.

 A screenshot of a sketch

-Sketch breakdowns
+Shader breakdowns

-Every single one of the sketches that you see on this website has a corresponding breakdown.
-In it, I share all of the code that I used to make the sketch and explain what each part actually does.
+Every single one of the shaders that you see on this website has a corresponding breakdown.
+In it, I share all of the code that I used to make the shader and explain what each part actually does.
 Sometimes this will just be a simple explanation of say a transformation that's being done, to more complex discussions of what I was thinking when I was experimenting with different parts of the code.

 A screenshot of a sketch's code